Budgeting Without Connecting Your Bank

 The Problem with Bank-Connected Apps

-Most budgeting apps on the market today—Mint (now Credit Karma), YNAB, Monarch Money, Copilot—rely on services like Plaid, Finicity, or MX to pull your transactions automatically.
-The way this works is straightforward and, once you think about it, alarming: you hand over your online banking username and password to a third-party aggregator, and that aggregator logs into your bank on your behalf, scraping your transaction history as if it were you.
+Most budgeting apps—YNAB, Monarch Money, Copilot, and Mint before it shut down in 2024—rely on services like Plaid, Finicity, or MX to pull your transactions automatically.
+For many Canadian accounts that connection still works by credential sharing: you hand your online banking username and password to a third-party aggregator, which logs into your bank on your behalf and reads your transaction history as if it were you.
+(Some banks now offer safer OAuth connections, and Canada's consumer-driven banking framework is starting to change this — but credential-based connections remain common today.)

 This creates several real problems for Canadians.